-Convertible Debt and Term Loan
+Convertible Debt

 On December 22, 2021, we entered into a \$25.0 million contingent convertible debt agreement, or Original Debt Agreement, with Silicon Valley Bank, or SVB, and SVB Innovation Credit Fund VIII, L.P., or, together with SVB, the Lenders.
 As part of the Original Debt Agreement, the Lenders funded \$15.0 million in the form of convertible indebtedness, or Convertible Debt, at closing.
-On April 26, 2022, we entered into (i) a loan and security agreement, or Loan Agreement, with SVB for the \$10.0 million remaining in the Original Debt Agreement, pursuant to which SVB provided a commitment to extend term loans having an aggregate original principal amount of up to \$10.0 million, or Term Loans, and (ii) a first amendment to the Original Debt Agreement, or the Amendment, and as amended by the Amendment, the Debt Agreement.
+On April 26, 2022, we entered into (i) a loan and security agreement, or Loan Agreement, with SVB for the remaining \$10.0 million remaining in the Original Debt Agreement, pursuant to which SVB provided a commitment to extend term loans having an aggregate original principal amount of up to \$10.0 million, or Term Loans, and (ii) a first amendment to the Original Debt Agreement, or the Amendment, and as amended by the Amendment, the Debt Agreement.
+The availability of Term Loans under the Loan Agreement expired on April 30, 2023, with no amounts drawn under the facility.